isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-bearded-dragons-eat-cabbage.markdown

 ### **1. The middle stalk/midrib**
 This is the hardest part of the cabbage that is found at the center and prolongs outside to form the taproot network.
 Though nutritious, your beardie wont be in a position to digest it easily (hard).
-In addition, the section has tough starch composition that impairs the digestion process.Â Actually, the stalk may get stuck in the alimentary canal causing impaction or chock your beardie to death.
+In addition, the section has tough starch composition that impairs the digestion process.
+Actually, the stalk may get stuck in the alimentary canal causing impaction or chock your beardie to death.
 ### **2. Foliage leaves/first leaves**
 First/foliage leaves of cabbages should be removed as they contain many chemicals (acquired at the initial stage  if cabbage is not organically grown) that may impair/affect your beardies digestive system.
 Moreover, these leaves stores excess oxalate (impairs digestion) needed for cabbage build up at the earlier stage of growth and development.